-To generate growth over the long term (5 years or more) by investing in a diversified portfolio of equities (company shares) and bonds (loans to governments or companies).
+To generate growth over the long term (5 years or more) by investing in Global small-capitalisation equities (company shares).

-Performance Target: To exceed the ARC Private Client Indices (PCI) Steady Growth Net Return Index per annum after charges over rolling 3 year periods.
-There is no certainty or promise that the performance target will be achieved.
+Performance Target: To achieve the return of the MSCI AC Country World Small Cap Index, plus 3% per annum (before charges).
+There is no certainty or promise that the Performance Target will be achieved.